readfwd/delta-app/readme.md

 $ gulp watch
 ```

-This will run the `gulp build` task, then a `gulp serve` server on top of it that will automatically refresh when you change anything relevant in `./app`.
+This will run the build task, then a `gulp serve` server on top of it that will automatically refresh when you change anything relevant in `./app`.

 #### Developing with phonegap